Very persistent random walkers reveal transitions in landscape topology

 where the $J$ are centered Gaussian with $\overline{J^2}=1$ \cite{Crisanti_1992_The, Crisanti_1993_The}.
 The composition of the random polynomial is compactly encoded in a function $f$ whose series coefficient at order $p$ gives the relative strength of the degree-$p$ contribution to $H$.
 The function $f$ also gives the covariance between $H$ evaluated at two different points in space, with

 The pure $p$-spin models have $H$ a homogeneous polynomial of degree $p$ and $f(q)=\frac12q^p$, while all other models are referred to as mixed.
 In this paper, we refer to equally-appointed mixed models with $f(q)=\frac14(q^p+q^s)$ as $p+s$-spin.
-The equilibrium and dynamic properties of these models are closely related to certain theories of the glass transition \cite{Kirkpatrick_1987_p-spin-interaction, Kirkpatrick_1987_Connections, Kirkpatrick_1987_Stable}.

 The complexity of these models has been extensively studied \cite{Rieger_1992_The, Crisanti_1995_Thouless-Anderson-Palmer, Cavagna_1997_An, Cavagna_1998_Stationary, Crisanti_2006_Spherical, Auffinger_2012_Random, Auffinger_2013_Complexity, BenArous_2019_Geometry}, and so long as there is not replica symmetry breaking among stationary points \cite{Kent-Dobias_2023_How, Kent-Dobias_2023_When} the threshold energy below which minima outnumber saddle points is